 1. The foot in the door

 A Handyperson Service is often the first ‘public service’ that a vulnerable householder will call.
 Because they are essentially a tradesperson, there is not the stigma or fear that is sometimes associated with a call to social services, for example.
 This also means that a Handyperson may often gain confidence and trust where other professionals may not.

 In addition to delivering the practical tasks they’ve been asked to do, a Handyperson will have the soft skills needed to delve a little deeper into the customer’s situation, keeping their eyes and ears open to other issues that could be affecting the customer (even if they have not identified such a need themselves).

 This could be insulation measures for a cold home, a need for home adaptations or a referral for a welfare benefits check.
 The solutions may be provided by a Home Improvement Agency or through an onward referral to a trusted local partner.

 2. Jobs that make the home safer

-Essentially a handyperson is a skilled and trusted tradesperson visiting the house to ‘fit’ things.
+Essentially a Handyperson is a skilled and trusted tradesperson visiting the house to ‘fit’ things.
 But a Handyperson Service often fits things that make the home safer too – like security fittings or grabrails.
-They’re increasingly used to aid timely discharge from hospital and carry out falls prevention work.
+They’re increasingly used to aid in timely discharge from the hospital and carry out fall prevention work.